ahmadraz321/nodejs-notes/nodeJs.md

 to divide a number to its half in binary is just remove the least significant digit and then move other value their

 like here 11110 for 30 in decimal ===> 1111 for 15

+3 different ways to do the same things

+90% or 99% of the time stick with promises api

+and when you wany really maximum amount of performance, a intensive cpu task use callback api

+only use when you are dead sure to use it - synchronous api